mongodb-haskell/mongodb/map-reduce-example.md

 Note: We can't just return values.length as the reduce function might be called iteratively on the results of other reduce steps.

-Finally, we call map_reduce() and iterate over the result collection:
+Finally, we run mapReduce and iterate over the result collection:

     > runDb "test" $ runMR (mapReduce "mr1" mapFn reduceFn) >>= rest
     Right [[ _id: "cat", value: 3.0],[ _id: "dog", value: 2.0],[ _id: "mouse", value: 1.0]]